HashCash-Consultants/hcnet-core/docs/software/admin.md

 ### Benefits of running a node

-You get to run your own Horizon instance:
+You get to run your own Aurora instance:
 * Allows for customizations (triggers, etc) of the business logic or APIs
 * Full control of which data to retain (historical or online)
 * A trusted entry point to the network
   * Trusted end to end (can implement additional counter measures to secure services)
-  * Open Horizon increases customer trust by allowing to query at the source (ie: larger token issuers have an official endpoint that can be queried)
+  * Open Aurora increases customer trust by allowing to query at the source (ie: larger token issuers have an official endpoint that can be queried)
 * Control of SLA

-note: in this document we use "Horizon" as the example implementation of a first tier service built on top of HcNet-core, but any other system would get the same benefits.
+note: in this document we use "Aurora" as the example implementation of a first tier service built on top of HcNet-core, but any other system would get the same benefits.

 ### Level of participation to the network